Trope Co. Trope of the Week

 - In some college markets with fanbases in heavy farming communities, this gets even worse when they call it the Case IH Red Zone.
 Case IH is a farm machinery company whose vehicles are mostly red, to compete with John Deere, whose vehicles are mostly green.

-- CBS Sports Network has liked bringing out the "Verizon Red Zone" during college football games, complete with overlain graphics on the field.
+- CBS Sports Network has liked bringing out the "Verizon Red Zone" and "Barbasol Close Shave".

 - Oh yeah, this also happens in the rest of the world!